weblab-class/minerva-news/README.md

 # minerva
-Using AI to revolutionize how we browse and comprehend news
+Using AI to revolutionize how we browse and comprehend news.
+It is hosted on https://minerva-news.herokuapp.com.

 ## Development Notes
 React frontend, Python/Flask backend, and MongoDB